Upcoming Mission

 NASA; U.S. Department of Energy

-LuSEE-Night, a NASA CLPS payload, will be the first operational radio telescope on the Moon.
+LuSEE-Night, a NASA CLPS payload, will be one of the first operational radio telescope on the Moon.
 Attached to Blue Ghost’s top deck, LuSEE-Night will measure low frequency radio emissions (<50 MHz) within the inner solar system and observe the red-shifted 21-cm spectrum remnant from the big-bang.
 This valuable data will help answer questions about the early history of the universe and how the first stars began to form.

 User Terminal